Important Information

 We want to remind all Running Start students, regardless of where the course is offered, if you enroll in more credits than approved on your Enrollment Verification Form (EVF), you will be responsible for the additional tuition and fees.

-Running Start financial assistance may be available.
+Running Start financial assistance for fees and books may be available.
 Students who are foster youth, who qualify for free or reduced price lunch, and/or who receive state-funded public assistance may be eligible.
 Students approved for the fee waiver can have quarterly student fees (fall, winter and spring) and some course fees waived.
 In addition, approved students are eligible for our Running Start Book Loan program.
 See the Running Start Student Fee Waiver Application for more information.

 The Running Start book loan program is available for students who are eligible to receive the Running Start Fee Waiver.
 If you have been approved for the Running Start Fee Waiver, directions for requesting books are available in the Running Start Book Loan Instructions.

-- Spring Term 2024: Running Start Book loans for spring term open March 11, 2024 and close on April 22, 2024
+• Spring Term 2024: Running Start book loans for spring term open March 11, 2024 and close on April 22, 2024